A new leptogenesis scenario parametrized by Dirac neutrino mass matrix: Strong CP problem and dark matter

-The model also contains two stable scalars $\chi_{d}^{}$ and $\chi_{u}^{}$ because of the unbroken $Z^{}_2\times Z'^{}_2$ symmetry.
-These scalars can annihilate into the ordinary species through their Yukawa interactions and Higgs portal.
-For a proper choice of their masses and couplings, they can obtain a right relic density to explain the dark matter puzzle.
-This type of scalar dark matter has been studied in a lot of literatures \cite{sz1985}.
+The model also contains a stable scalar $\chi$ because of the unbroken $Z^{}_3\times Z'^{}_3$ symmetry.
+This scalar can annihilate into the ordinary species through the Higgs portal interaction.
+This simple dark matter scenario has been studied in a lot of literatures \cite{sz1985}.